GridControl-Team/GridControl/README.rst

 ==================

-The test server can live with python's built-in sqlite for the Django ORM, but the game itself requires redis, and the integrated dev environment requires the pound loadbalancer.
-So grab redis and pound however you need and run redis it on the default port (supervisord will take care of pound)
+The test server can live with python's built-in sqlite for the Django ORM, but the game itself requires redis.
+So grab redis however you need and run it on the default port.

 Dev Environment
 ===============